dnwjddl/dnwjddl/README.md

 Here are some ideas to get you started:
+🌱 I’m currently interested in "GAN" and "Reinforcement Learning"
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...